ava-labs/avalanche-docs/docs/subnets/create-a-simple-rust-vm.md

 #### timestampvm.proposeBlock

-Propose arbitrary data for a new block to concensus.
+Proposes arbitrary data for a new block to concensus.

 ```sh
 # to propose data